 Proper sanitation and maintenance of calf feeding equipment is also important because bacteria can grow very quickly.

 Use a separate bottle or pail for each calf.
-Wash your pails, bottles and nipples in soapy water and rinse well after every feeding.
+Wash things to clean in your house, bottles and nipples in soapy water and rinse well after every feeding.
 Never let mixed colostrum or calf milk replacer sit out for over an hour without refrigeration.

 Moisture creates a good breeding ground for bacteria, so allow your equipment to dry thoroughly between feedings.
 Check the bottle nipples often for damage – cracked or worn nipple holes can lead to over consumption or faster feedings, which can cause digestive upset.